Reason for use:

 Stuart Milton, Sales Director, at Metallisation, says: “We know that thermal spraying with zinc is an excellent anti corrosion solution for ships and trawlers and it’s always great to see that success in reality.
 It’s been a pleasure to work with Parkol Marine and see our coatings make a real difference in reducing maintenance costs and increasing productivity of the British fishing fleet.”

-For more information on Metallisation, or the thermal spray process, visit www.metallisation.com, or call Stuart Milton on +44 (0)1384 252 464
+For more information on Metallisation, or the thermal spray process, please contact Stuart Milton on +44 (0)1384 252 464 or you can visit www.metallisation.com